🙌 You can enjoy 'Mikado', a skewer restaurant near Shinjuku Station, by making a reservation for the date and time without having to speak Japanese.

 - Momo: Chicken thighs skewered and grilled.

-- Kawa: Chicken skin grilled on a skewer.
+- Kawa: Chicken skin skewered and grilled.

-- Sunagimo: Chicken gizzards skewered and grilled.
+- Sunagimo: Chicken gizzard skewered and grilled.

 luxurious interior